-• General Checks, page 31, describes some general checks to perform when troubleshooting Compare Server.
+- General Checks, page 34, describes some general checks to perform when troubleshooting Compare Server. - Troubleshooting SOAP APIs, page 35, describes how to deal with issues that might arise when using the legacy SOAP APIs.

 General Checks

 This section describes some basic checks to carry out in some general situations.